knownasilya/paratrooper/README.md

 * Run `pt remove` to stop and remove the app from the server.

 ### Options
-#### -b &lt;branch&gt;

-paratrooper will deploy from the `master` branch.
-Use `-b <branch>` to deploy a different branch.
-The new branch will be deployed over the same application – it's just a means of deploying from an alternative branch.
+####[target]

+Specifies the type of environment, and is an arbitrary value based on your workflow.
+Target is usually `alpha`, `beta`, `staging`, or `production`, but you are free to specify whatever value you want.
+Each target has it's own set of configurations.
+If a target isn't specified, then by default it's `production`.

 ####-d &lt;directory&gt;

 Config files are stored in the `deploy` directory unless you specify a custom directory via `-d <directory>`.
-Example: `pt deploy -d deployconfigs`
+Example: `pt deploy -d deployconfigs`.
+If this option is used with `pt init`, it must be used with all other commands.

 ##Example
 First run `pt init` and answer the questions.
 It will try to guess some settings for you – if you're happy with the guess, just hit enter to accept it: